About Mary-Caitlyn Valentinsson

 I'm a sociolinguist and linguistic anthropologist who studies how media and pop culture shape the way people use language.

-Generally speaking, I'm interested in how consumers and producers of pop culture and mass media use language as a semiotic resource for accomplishing different kinds of interactional goals.
+Generally speaking, I'm interested in how consumers and producers of pop culture and mass media use language as a semiotic resource for accomplishing different kinds of interactional goals, as well as how these processes shape broader language ideologies.

-My dissertation brings together lines of research in linguistics, anthropology, and various other social sciences in an effort to understand how global media circulation shapes the way that people use language on a local level.
+My dissertation brings together lines of research in linguistics, anthropology, and various other social sciences in an effort to understand how global media circulation shapes the way that people use and think about language on a local level.

 I've also worked on topics such as variation and language ideologies in Dominican Spanish, how celebrities use different kinds of media to communicate with their fans, specialty coffee talk (with Bill Cotter), media uptake of mass shooter manifestos (with Jessica Ray), and variation in Arizona English vowels (with Lauren Hall-Lew, Mirjam Eiswirth, and Bill Cotter).